iamvijaydev/vijaydevin.github.io/_posts/2014-09-06-the-trip-gallery.md

 banner_link: 'http://vijaydevin.github.io/demo_the-trip-gallery/'
 ---

 I have always loved to watch those pictures with images inside stacked skewed frames.
 One picture itself presents a playful mashup of images from the whole event.
-While browsing through an album of my office colleague's trip to [Kanyakumari|http://en.wikipedia.org/wiki/Kanyakumari], the idea just hit me to create an image gallery out of it.
+While browsing through an album of my office colleague's trip to [Kanyakumari](http://en.wikipedia.org/wiki/Kanyakumari), the idea just hit me to create an image gallery out of it.

-Fair warning: I have created it with the bleeding edge technologies in CSS3.
+*Fair warning:* I have created it with the latest in CSS3.
 It works great on Google Chrome browser, and that's it.
 I havn't test it in other browsers although I have tried to support.
-This is an experiment; someday I may make it a package and share.
-You are welcome to improve - [Github Repo|https://github.com/vijaydevin/demo_the-trip-gallery].
+This is an experiment.
+You are welcome to improve - [Github Repo](https://github.com/vijaydevin/demo_the-trip-gallery).

 Now then lets begin with important part of creating images inside stacked skewed frames.

 <!-- more -->

-So basically there is a container and a image inside it.
-We will be using ```backgroung-image``` rather than images since it gives better screen frame rate.
+Basically there is a container and a image inside it.
+The container is skewed counter-clockwise and the image is skewed clockwise for the same amount.

+We will be using ```backgroung-image``` rather than images since it gives better screen frame rates.
 To further boost frame rates, we will be positioning everything.
 Lets take a look at the basic HTML structure:

 {% highlight html %}
 <div class="container">